Jharkhand Latest News And Updates

 |Click for detailed 2014 Assembly Results|

 Earlier in the 2014 Parliamentary Elections, Bharatiya Janata Party (BJP) emerged victorious in Jharkhand by bagging 12 seats out of 14 seats.
 The Jharkhand Mukti Morcha party secured two seats in the state.

 |Parliamentary Constituencies|| |

 |Address||Chief Electoral Officer,Old OPD,HEC, Sec-2, Dhurwa, Ranchi.|

 Like most of the Indian states, the administrative structure of the state is determined by the Constitution of 1950.
-The Governor is the head of the state and functions on the advice of the Chief Minister.
-CM is the head of the Council of Ministers.
-Jharkhand has a bicameral legislature in which the Legislative Council (Vidhan Parishad) is the upper house and the Legislative Assembly (Vidhan Sabha) is the lower house.
+The Governor is the nominal head of the state and functions on the advice of the Chief Minister.
+CM is the executive head of the government.
 The state is divided into many districts.
 Each district is governed by a deputy commissioner.
 The judiciary consists of a High Court in Ranchi and other district courts, subdivisional courts, munsifs’ (subordinate judicial officers’) courts, and village councils.

 Issues of the state

 Naxalism:It is one of the 13 states in India where Naxalites have a major influence.
 The Leftist rebels are active in 18 out of 24 districts of the state.
 Jharkhand has witnessed the loss of countless lives in Maoist violence.
 People live in miserable poverty, thus providing wide recruits for the Left insurgents who argue that they are fighting on behalf of the landless poor.

 Development & stability:The region was earlier known for its educational infrastructure but after achieving the status of a full-fledged state, it failed to open even a single state-of-the-art institute.